 I wanted to both create a character with a strong personality, and let the player contribute to the characterization to decide how Jodie would react at different important moments in her life.
 The idea, as in all Quantic Dream games, was to tell a story not “for” the player, but “with” the player, and to build that character together.
 It starts with scenes from childhood or adolescence where the player has to decide how Jodie will react to the abuse she is experiencing from other teens, until adulthood when she will be faced with a decisive choice that will give meaning to her whole life.

 Jodie is a sensitive and courageous person, someone who can’t live with her invisible half… but she can’t live without it either.
 She is someone between two worlds, someone who struggles to accept herself and find her place, and become who she is.
 She’s been an absolutely fascinating character to write about for all these reasons.

 How do you look at her today?

-I really loved working on this project, from writing to collaborating with Ellen Page and Willem Dafoe.
+I really loved working on this project, from writing to collaborating with Elliot Page and Willem Dafoe.
 They both delivered outstanding performances and brought a lot to the characters.
 I was also struck by the way many players were impressed by their experience and the themes developed in the game.
-Beyond is a very special experience, very different from classic video game stories in terms of the themes it addresses and the emotion Ellen brought to the character.
+Beyond is a very special experience, very different from classic video game stories in terms of the themes it addresses and the emotion Elliot brought to the character.
 It’s a game that I’m particularly proud of and that was a real turning point in my way of writing and directing.

 There you have it, Jodie’s origin story; thank you David!
 Now, with that in mind, let’s get back to our global portrait.
 Because there’s of course the Jodie that each person draws by playing the game, with one’s very own choices, but there is also the Jodie that emerges by adding up all the games played around the world!
 Let’s take a look at that.